greyshine/JavaInMemoryMessageQueue/README.md

 # JavaInMemoryMessageQueue

-Simple message queue with in memory handling
+Simple message queue with in memory handling.

+See example for usage.